OpenBagTwo/FoxNap/README.md

 the number of `n_discs` to include the ones added by the resource pack (this number needs to be the number of built-in tracks plus the number of custom tracks you added).

-#### Bonus for Windows Only

-If you're a Windows user, you can _also_ take a folder containing all your music and _drag and drop it onto_ `FoxNapRPG.exe`, which will create `FoxNapRP.zip` in the folder containing the exe.

 #### Advanced Users (any operating system)

 You can also run the generator from the command-line, which will give you access to a bunch of